yifeiyin/APAS-Script/README.md

 # License

-This repo is licensed as [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
+This repo is under GNU General Public License v3.0.